vuejs/vetur/rfcs/001-vetur-config-file.md

 This property allow two type values in array.
 - Glob (`string`) [format](https://github.com/mrmlnc/fast-glob#pattern-syntax)
-  Vetur will call glob lib with `repos[].root` for loading component when value is string.
+  Vetur will call glob lib with `projects[].root` for loading component when value is string.
   It use `path.basename(fileName, path.extname(fileName))` as component name.
 - Object (`{ name: string, path: string }`)
   Vetur use this data directly.
   It's the most flexible way.
-  If this is a relative path, It is based on `repos[].root`.
+  If this is a relative path, It is based on `projects[].root`.

 Notice: It won't actually do it.
 You need to use `require.context` and `Vue.component` in your project. [more](https://vuejs.org/v2/guide/components-registration.html#Automatic-Global-Registration-of-Base-Components)